 - the first one introductory (09 February 1999) and the second with a cool prototype-demo of some pipeline-visualization software (03 March 1999);

 - A lecture available from Dr Dobbs TechNetCast,

 - given to the Boston ACM Chapter on 15 December 1999.

 Here are the final drafts of the full story about the MMIX architecture and its assembly language and loader format, as well as a description of a rudimentary operating system and runtime environment that will be assumed in the simpler parts of my books.Definition of architecture details (143KB of compressed PostScript) (final version, 17 October 2013)

 People have been accumulating several years of experience with a straightforward MMIX assembler and simulator, and I know that both programs work reasonably well on three platforms.
 The pipeline meta-simulator is also up and running, but with a user interface that is not for beginners.
-(This is one of the most difficult programs I've ever written, and surely one of the most interesting, for people who have time to explore low-level details.)Click here to download MMIXware: the simple simulator, assembler, test programs, and full documentation, plus the meta-simulator: mmix.tar.gz (Version of 17 May 2017)
+(This is one of the most difficult programs I've ever written, and surely one of the most interesting, for people who have time to explore low-level details.)Click here to download MMIXware: the simple simulator, assembler, test programs, and full documentation, plus the meta-simulator: mmix.tar.gz (my working version, 13 Feb 2023)